 Powered by GetYourGuide

-It all started in the early 2000s when Jean-Pierre Fréneau — the captain, who still steers the boat today — discovered Cambodia for the first time.
-A few years later, his partner said one evening a phrase that became legendary in the family: "Sell the house and let’s go live in Cambodia!"
-And that’s exactly what they did.
+It all began in the early 2000s when Jean-Pierre Fréneau — the captain, who still steers the boat today — discovered Cambodia for the first time.
+A few years later, his partner said one evening a phrase that became a family classic: "Sell the house and let's move to Cambodia!"
+And they did.
+Literally.

-Settled in Phnom Penh, Jean-Pierre sought a way to tell the story of the city differently — to his loved ones and to himself.
-In 2013, he purchased a catamaran designed for Cambodian river navigation and transformed it into a cruise boat: the Kanika.
-The idea can be summed up in one phrase, which he later repeated to Cambodge Mag: "see Phnom Penh from the outside and savor the calm of the Mekong".
-More than ten years later, he says he has not grown tired of it.
+Settled in Phnom Penh, Jean-Pierre sought a way to tell the city’s story differently — to his loved ones and to himself.
+In 2013, he bought a catamaran designed for Cambodian river navigation and transformed it into a cruise boat: the Kanika.
+The idea can be summed up in one sentence, which he later repeated to Cambodge Mag: "see Phnom Penh from the outside and enjoy the calm of the Mekong".
+More than ten years later, he says he hasn’t grown tired of it.

-The success led to expansion.
+Success led to expansion.
 A second boat, the Queen Mary, joined the fleet.
 Thirteen people now work for the two catamarans — eleven Cambodians and two French — with Cambodian captains officially certified by the river authorities.
-Articles dedicated to us regularly remind that our two boats are, in Phnom Penh, the only cruise boats that ensure the safety of their passengers.
+Articles dedicated to us regularly remind us: our two boats are, in Phnom Penh, the only cruise boats that ensure the safety of their passengers.

 The Boat and Onboard Cuisine

-The Kanika is a 26 × 10 meter catamaran designed for Cambodian river navigation: wide, stable, perfectly suited to the Mekong and Tonlé Sap's conditions.
-The double-hull architecture absorbs movements — an important point for passengers sensitive to rolling.
+The Kanika is a 26 × 10 meter catamaran designed for Cambodian river navigation: wide, stable, perfectly suited to the conditions of the Mekong and Tonlé Sap.
+The twin-hull architecture absorbs movements — an important point for passengers sensitive to rolling.
 Up to 120 passengers can be comfortably accommodated.

 Onboard, two atmospheres coexist: the open spaces facing the setting sun, with armchairs and benches under the sky, and the covered spaces where the dining room, kitchen, and central bar are located.
 Passengers can move freely between the two during the cruise.

-The kitchen is run by a Khmere brigade that prepares dishes onboard while sailing.
-No reheated plates: everything is freshly cooked, served at the table for the dinner option, and shared plates for the sunset tapas.
+The kitchen is run by a Khmer brigade that prepares dishes onboard while sailing.
+No reheated trays: everything is freshly made, served at the table for the dinner option, and shared plates for the sunset tapas.

 Our fleet: the Kanika sails alongside the Queen Mary, our second catamaran.
-Depending on the number of passengers, the option, and the date, your cruise will be served on one or the other.
-Both boats are docked at Sisowath Quay, facing the Himawari Hotel.
+Depending on the number of passengers, the formula, and the date, your cruise will be served on one or the other.
+Both boats are docked at the Sisowath Quay, opposite the Himawari Hotel.

 The Three Options: Sunset, Dinner, Silk Cruise